G-Milzink/CI_PP5_xPress_react_frontend/README.md

 ## Acknowledgements
 I would like to take the opportunity to thank:
 - My mentor Mo Shami for his feedback, advice, guidance and support.
+- The Tutors at Code Institute without whom this projectwould have taken signifacntly longer to realize.
 - My partner Geertje van der Zalm for her support, inspiration and patience.
-- My mother Anne Rijsdijk and her husband Mickel Pereira for helping me persue this dream.
+- My mother Anne Rijsdijk and her husband Mickel Pereira for helping me pursue this dream.
 - Anyone who spends time on the internet making tutorials, awnsering questions or otherwise helping others to learn.

 ##### Back to [table of contents](#table-of-contents)